My Products

 Edit API

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

-2. In the Product list, click i-apigateway-apis in the APIs column of the Product whose API you want to edit.
+2. From the product list, click i-apigateway-apis in the APIs column of the product whose API you want to edit.

-3. Click the API to edit from the API list.
+3. Click the API you want to edit from the API list.

-5. Add or edit contents of the Description item of the Edit API screen, and click [Save].
+5. Add or edit the settings contents of the Description item of the Edit API screen, and click [Save].

 Delete API

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

-2. In the Product list, click i-apigateway-apis in the APIs column of the Product whose API you want to delete.
+2. From the product list, click i-apigateway-apis in the APIs column of the product whose API you want to delete.

-3. Click the API to delete from the API list.
+3. Click the API you want to delete from the API list.

-5. Enter the API name to delete in the Delete popup window, and click [Delete].
+5. Enter the API name to delete in the Delete popup, and click [Delete].

-Create and manage resources required to use API.
+Create and manage resources required to use APIs.

 apigw-myproducts-resource_ko

-Import APIImport a Swagger file to create a resource (see Import API)
+Import API Import a Swagger file to create a resource.
+For more information, see Import APIs.

 • Supported methods: ANY, GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD